 Children in the Locker Room:

 The pool temperature is maintained between 80-82 degrees Fahrenheit.
 Please note that Appleton Parks and Recreation does not control the water temperature at East or West Pools.
+If there is an issue with water temperature, please speak with the Director of Instruction.

 Parent viewing is allowed at the outdoor and indoor pools for all lessons.
 Parents or visitors are asked to remain seated in the designated parent viewing areas at all times and to not walk around the pool to take photos, etc. Parents are responsible for all children that are with them.
 Thank you for your cooperation.